 If option #1 didn't work, search for the name of the journal in which the article was published (e.g. California Management Review).

 2) Your Library Search results will let you know if the journal is available online or can be accessed in hard-copy from the Library.

 When you use Google Scholar off-campus, you’ll often find results that aren’t freely available in full-text.To access more of the articles you need, we recommend that you link Google Scholar to the Library's databases.

 Once you've updated your Google Scholar settings, search for the name/title of the journal article.

 If the article is available via one of the Library's databases, you should see an @ University of Sydney link to the right of the article.

 It can sometimes pay off to run a Google search on the title of the article.

 Use quotation marks to search for the title as an exact phrase.

-To limit your search to PDF files (more likely to be full-text articles), enter filetype:pdf at the end of your search query.
+To limit your search to PDF files (more likely to be full-text articles), enter filetype:pdf at the end of your search terms.